monello/webpack-sandbox-ts/README.md

 ## Pre-flight checks

-1. Check if you have `npm` installed, by running the line below, you should get a version number printed to the terminal: "8.1.2"
+1. Check if you have `npm` installed, by running the line below, you should get a version number printed to the terminal, eg: "8.1.2"

 `npm -v`

-2. If you don't have `npm` installed yest then download it here and follow the steps there to install it: <a href="https://nodejs.org/en/download/" target="_new">https://nodejs.org/en/download/</a>
+2. If you don't have `npm` installed yet, then download it here and follow the steps there to install it: <a href="https://nodejs.org/en/download/" target="_new">https://nodejs.org/en/download/</a>

 ## Setup - From this repo